 Charley Toorop (1891-1955) is regarded as the most prominent female Dutch artist of the 20th century.
 She created an oeuvre that is strong-willed, self-aware and socially committed.
-Museum Boijmans Van Beuningen is presenting a large-scale retrospective of her work, displaying 120 paintings, among which sixteen self-portraits.
+Museum Boijmans Van Beuningen presented a large-scale retrospective of her work, displaying 120 paintings, among which sixteen self-portraits.

-The exhibition has been put together by Marja Bosma, who has also written a book about the life and work of Charley Toorop.
-Both the exhibition and the book make it easy to see how key works fit into the larger body of her work that is characterised by a confrontational realism.
+The exhibition was put together by Marja Bosma, who has also written a book about the life and work of Charley Toorop.
+Both the exhibition and the book made it easy to see how key works fit into the larger body of her work that is characterised by a confrontational realism.
 As daughter of the famous symbolist Jan Toorop, Charley grew up with a deep interest in culture.
 At first she concentrated on music, but eventually chose painting.

 The exhibition ‘Surtout pas des principes!
-Charley Toorop’ has been made possible thanks to the support of the Prins Bernhard Cultuurfonds and the K.F.
+Charley Toorop’ was made possible thanks to the support of the Prins Bernhard Cultuurfonds and the K.F.
 Hein Fonds.